Hello Planning Mashers!

 I’m telling you people, I’m sharing earth-shattering concepts here with you!

-Just, remember to not be too detailed: it’s not a place where you should be writing write “remember to do the dishes on Monday”.
+Just, remember not to be too detailed: it’s not a place where you should be writing write “remember to do the dishes on Monday”.

 How To Fill Out Your Monthly Log